-You must register for projects in My Study Activities, this includes registration for Bachelor projects and theses.
+You must register for all projects in My Study Activities, which includes registration for bachelor project and thesis.

 For more information about how to register, please look under Registration.

-The supervision agreement is a supplement to the project agreement, so you need to fill in both agreements.
+The supervision agreement is a supplement to the project agreement.
+You need to fill in both agreements.

 A very important part of the supervision agreement is the alignment of expectations: how you want to frame the cooperation with your supervisor.
 Such an alignment is key to making your project process successful.